 Greta Rose does not use Lo Loestrin Fe, but you can speak with your healthcare provider to see if it may be an option for you.
 Greta is a paid influencer for Allergan, and the opinions stated above are her own.

-IMS Health, Inc., which expressly reserves all rights, including rights of copying, distribution, and republication).
+*IQVIA™.
+TRx by Specialty: January 2018 - July 2018 (claim derived from the use of information under license from IQVIA, which expressly reserves all rights, including rights of copying, distribution, and republication).